Can a will override super?

 • Superannuation generally sits outside your estate and cannot be distributed by your will

-• A binding death benefit nomination tells the trustee exactly who must receive your super
+• A binding death benefit nomination generally indicates to the trustee who is to receive the super.

 • Your will cannot override a valid binding beneficiary designation